seekersahil/Namaste-React/README.md

 # Namaste React
- Namaste React course by Akshay Saini
+ Assignments for Namaste React course by Akshay Saini